Emma Stone is not only an excellent television actor, but also a brilliant singer and theater actor.

 Emma was a student at Sequoya Elementary School and Cocopah Middle School in Arizona.

 Emma's parents are Jeff and Krista Stone.
+Her father is a contractor and her mother a homemaker.
 She has a younger brother, Spencer.

 Jordin Sparks and Max Crumm also acted at The Valley Youth Theatre, where Emma got her start in acting.

 Her middle name is Jean, which is her grandmother's first name.